IvanMikhailenka/currency-converter/README.md

 To use the Currency Converter app, follow these steps:

-1. Open your preferred web browser.
-2. Navigate to [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) to access the Swagger UI.
+1. Navigate to [http://ec2-44-193-117-151.compute-1.amazonaws.com](http://ec2-44-193-117-151.compute-1.amazonaws.com) to access the Swagger UI.
-3. Use the provided endpoints to convert currencies by providing the required input.
+2. Use the provided endpoints to convert currencies by providing the required input.

 ## Future Plans